Research - Working life

 Karel Fric is a research officer in the Working Life unit at Eurofound.
 He works on the European Observatory of Working Life (EurWORK) and other projects concerning working conditions, especially pay.
 He also specialises in topics relating to equal treatment in the labour market.
 Before joining Eurofound in 2012, he worked in the Netherlands as a labour market research adviser.
 He holds an MSc in Economics from Utrecht University.

 Camilla Galli da Bino is research information officer in the Working Life unit at Eurofound.
-She applies her skills in anthropology, communication, journalism and audiovisual production to a range of products and information resources, in particular their quality and promotion.
-Her expertise lies mainly within the European Observatory of Working Life, EurWORK, where she is responsible for country-level information, such as a set of country profiles for EU and other European countries – and also at EU level – and quarterly updates on working life developments in the EU.
-She has extensive experience in promoting and disseminating Eurofound research findings at international conferences and events and on social media, and contributes regularly to Eurofound and other relevant publications.
+Her work is mainly centred around Eurofound’s European Observatory of Working Life (EurWORK), where she is responsible for country-level information, including a set of country profiles for EU and other European countries.
+She is also involved in developing the European Industrial Relations Dictionary.
+She brings a background in anthropology, communication, journalism and audiovisual production to her work on a range of products and information resources, focusing on quality assurance and online presentation.
+She also promotes and disseminates Eurofound research findings at international conferences and events and on social media, and also contributes to Eurofound and other relevant publications.

 Catherine Cerf is workflow officer in the Working Life unit at Eurofound.
 Her activities are mostly focused around projects for EurWORK and for representativeness studies.
 As part of this role, she monitors the input and workflow of deliverables from Eurofound’s network of European correspondents, as well as other content-related tasks in those two projects.
 Prior to joining Eurofound in 1990, she worked in the private and public sectors in France.
 She has worked in several departments within Eurofound over the years.
 Besides her administrative qualifications, she later trained in editing, graduated in psychology and completed a Master's Degree in Forensic Psychology.